From a very young age, we’re taught in school about seasonal patterns in the world of plants and animals alike.

-But, what we’re we not taught about?
 Virtually anything having to do with reptiles, with the exception of learning about dinosaurs.
-So, it should come as no surprise to anyone that bearded dragon brumation can be quite an alarming experience for new owners!
+So, it should come as NO surprise to anyone that bearded dragon brumation can be quite an alarming experience for new owners!

 The purpose of this article is to set the record straight about brumation.
-From what brumation actually is, to tips on how to care for a bearded dragon that is brumating… no stone will be left unturned!
+From what brumation actually is to tips on how to care for brumating bearded dragons, no stone will be left unturned!

-As Winter approaches, not only does the sun grow weaker, but daylight hours get shorter, leaving bearded dragons unable to absorb enough warmth to properly digest their food, and well, to put it bluntly… survive.
+As Winter approaches, not only does the sun grow weaker, but daylight hours get shorter.
+This leaves bearded dragons unable to absorb enough warmth to properly digest their food, and well, to put it bluntly… survive

-A bearded dragon without food cannot possibly sustain themselves (obviously), so their metabolism has evolved over thousands of years to significantly slow down… allowing them to remain alive without food for as long as several months!
+A bearded dragon without food cannot possibly sustain themselves (obviously), so their metabolism has evolved over thousands of years to significantly slow down.
+This allows them to remain alive without food for as long as several months!
 Pretty cool, right?

-Burying themselves under soil, bearded dragons will essentially go into a deep sleep where they don’t need food or water.
+Burying themselves under the soil, bearded dragons will rest and nap on and off, without needing food or water.
 However, their vents will often pull in moisture from the soil to keep them sufficiently hydrated, just as a side note.

-By being underground, bearded dragons also avoid freezing to death and the temperature slips lower and lower.
+By being underground, bearded dragons also avoid freezing to death as the temperature slips lower and lower.